immuni-app/immuni-documentation/README.md

 - **The battery is used more efficiently.** Bluetooth Low Energy excels when it comes to energy efficiency.
 This is important because it is reasonable to expect that the app’s uninstall rate will be correlated with battery consumption.
 - **No geolocation data are required.** Thanks to Bluetooth Low Energy, contact is traced without tracking the users’ location.
 This may result in the app being more welcomed by the public and could facilitate wider adoption, increasing Immuni’s utility.

-To implement its contact tracing functionality, Immuni leverages the Apple and Google Exposure Notification framework (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
+To implement its exposure notification functionality, Immuni leverages the Apple and Google Exposure Notification framework (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
 This allows Immuni to overcome certain technical limitations, thus being more reliable than otherwise would be possible.

 ### How it works